Kumar-Saksham/CSMM-CLI/README.md

   steamId (Optional)           steamId of installed item
 ```

-Use command with `<steamId>` to uninstall single mod.
+Use the command with `<steamId>` to uninstall a single mod.
 Executing command without `<steamId>` will provide an interactive list to uninstall multiple items at once.

 <!-- omit in toc -->
 ## `csmm update`